ahmedNaser7/designPattrens/README.md

 | Strategy | Behavioral | Defines a family of algorithms and makes them interchangeable. |
 | Template Method | Behavioral | Defines the program skeleton in a base class but lets subclasses alter steps. |
 | Visitor | Behavioral | Adds new operations to existing object structures without modifying them. |
-Feel free to contribute by improving the code, adding explanations, or submitting new design pattern implementations.
-Open a pull request, and let's make this repository better together!